 Many ideas were sketched out, and 3 were selected for early trials.
 To test these with users, I took on the position as a music teacher of a lower education school and used the 3 concepts to probe for a final direction.
 From this the pin-art toy direction was chosen.
 It appealed most to the kids who we were trying to introduce music to, and it had the strongest link of action-to-sound because it looked like the sound visualizers on computers (but then physical).

 From this, a technical prototype was built by programming image recognition software into a webcam that hung above a pin-art toy.
 This was later improved to work with a renewed form design (plectrum) which was easier to hold and allowed for more abstract sound mapping.

-This model was not portable, because the webcam needed a unique set of circumstances and a table mount for it to function properly.
+However, this model was not portable because the webcam needed a unique set of circumstances and a table mount for it to function properly.
 To make this realistic for musicians, Tingle needed to be hand-held.
-To achieve this I experimented with research papers from varying disciplines to look for ways to embed the technology inside the Tingle.
-A collection of three different papers came together to make Tingles new technology, which is now patented.
+To achieve this I experimented with research papers from varying disciplines to embed the technology inside the Tingle.
+The technology solution was patented during this process.